kevL/yata/ReadMe.txt

 - Goto loadchanged : Ctrl+n (key Shift to goto previous.
 See Appendix A: note on Load)

+- Default value ... : opens a dialog to edit the 2da-file's Default value (apps that try to access an invalid row or col should return failure and use this value as a default string, or convert it to a default int or float.
+This is rarely used if ever;
+                      apps typically don't try to access an invalid cell ... or if they do they specify their own default value)

 Cells
 - Deselect : deselects selected cells